Tampa Bay Doctors React To New CDC Guidelines

 TAMPA, Fla.
 (CW44 News At 10) – On Tuesday, the CDC issued new guidelines about mask-wearing and what activities are safe for people who are vaccinated or unvaccinated.

-Local Tampa Bay doctors say it’s a step in the right direction, but they are also urging people who are not vaccinated to still be very careful.READ MORE: Pasco County School District Requires Masks Through Rest Of School Year
+Local Tampa Bay doctors say it’s a step in the right direction, but they are also urging people who are not vaccinated to still be very careful.READ MORE: Memorial Vigil Honors Victims Killed In Gainesville Poultry Plant Nitrogen Leak

 Tim Unnasch, USF Public Health Professor, says “I think it’s a conservative decision that is backing up a lot of what the scientific data we’ve been seeing out there.”